-8. Wiliam Blake’s Divine Comedy illustrations
+8. William Blake’s Divine Comedy Illustrations

 In 1824, Blake’s friend the artist John Linnell commissioned him to make a series of illustrations based on Dante’s Divine Comedy.
-Wiliam Blake was then in his late sixties and he designed 100 watercolors of this subject during a fortnight’s illness in bed, at least that’s what historians say.
+Wiliam Blake was then in his late 60s and he designed 100 watercolors of this subject during a fortnight’s illness in bed, at least that’s what historians say.

 However, some illustrations of Paradise remain as unfinished sketches.
 The loss is less than it might be since Blake (like Gustave Dore and other artists who have illustrated Dante) found that Purgatory and Paradise offer much less interesting subject matter than Hell with all its perverse and bizarre punishments.